Distributionally Robust Optimal Auction Design under Mean Constraints: Conclusion

 \section{Conclusion}

 We have studied the seller's optimal selling mechanism to multiple potential buyers, subject to moment conditions of the distribution of bidders' values.
 We have identified the worst-case distribution chosen by nature and the optimal reserve price strategy of the seller as the equilibrium of a zero-sum, simultaneous move game.
-We have found that the optimal second-price auction obtains the optimal revenue guarantee out of a wide class of mechanisms, which includes the standard auction mechanisms.
-We have shown that in the optimal second-price auction, the seller sets a binding reserve price with vanishing probability as the number of bidder increases.
+We have found that among a wide class of Bayesian mechanisms, a second-price auction with a random, symmetric reserve price obtains the optimal revenue guarantee even in the presence of a priori asymmetric means for the bidders.
+In addition, we have shown that when bidders have identical means and as the number of bidders increases, the optimal second-price auction involves a non-binding reserve price and the revenue guarantee converges to the best possible revenue guarantee at rate $O(1/n)$.